 Location & how to get there

-Nibana is a stretched out terrain in the beautiful Loire Valley in France.
+Nibana events are held in France, The Netherlands and Germany.
+The wonderful, stretched out grounds for our Summer Festival can be found in the beautiful Loire Valley in France.
 Have a look below to view all possibilities of traveling to the festival.

 Nibana is an 8 hour drive from Amsterdam, 9 hours from London, 10 hours from Barcelona, 13 hours from Berlin or Madrid, 7 hours from Zürich and 9 hours from Milan.
 You can plan your trip using Google Maps.

 Parking is available on the festival grounds.